 Boarding the plane from London I didn’t know what to expect when I touched down at Copenhagen airport.
 Flying over, shortly before arrival, I looked out of the window (always bag a window seat!) and gazed out at the stunning views; fragmented land, partitioned by water.
 The sun shone down, reflecting on the silky sea below, and that was the moment that I knew it was going to be a great day.

 Best way into the city?
-Take the Metro from the airport to Norreport station, and you’re basically in the centre!
-Alternatively there is also a main line train that goes into the city centre.
+You can drive easily around the city, just make sure you’re insured and you’re good to go.
+Alternatively, take the Metro from the airport to Norreport station, and you’re basically in the center!
+There is also a main line train that goes into the city centre.
 I suggest you invest in a city travel pass – 200DKK for 72 hours – and be on your merry way!

 Where to stay?